INSIGHTS IN ACTION

 cta-saas-ceo-guide-to-finance-and-accounting

-7 Problems Which Make Excel SaaS Financial Models Stink
+7 Problems Which Make Excel Financial Models Stink for SaaS Accounting & Finance

 1. They're cumbersome.
-Your team will spend a lot of time inputting data.
-Much of the data entry can be automated with the other tools referenced below.
+SaaS accounting teams and finance professionals will spend a lot of time inputting data.
+Much of the data entry can be automated with the tools made by software companies referenced below.

 3. They're complex.
-When you bring in new employees, you just hope they can pick up the logic and complexities of these spreadsheets in a reasonable amount of time.
+When you bring in new employees, you just hope they can pick up the logic and complexities of your accounting methods and these spreadsheets in a reasonable amount of time.
 When you're leaning on Excel models, there is no easy way to train new team members.

 4. They aren't scalable.
 You started this business to grow it, right?
 These spreadsheets are not built to accommodate the entry or management of bigger data sets.

 7. They aren't friendly.
 They don't play well with others.
-It may be difficult or even impossible to integrate with other tools like accounting software packages, CRMs, or invoicing tools.
+It may be difficult or even impossible to integrate with other tools like SaaS accounting software solutions, CRMs, or invoicing tools.

 What it Would Take to Make an Excel SaaS Financial Model Really Work

 What if we lived in a world where no other alternatives to the spreadsheet models existed?
-Could we deal with the above drawbacks and limitations?
+Could SaaS accounting teams deal with the above drawbacks and limitations?

-If spreadsheets were the only path forward, selecting a model to build from - or to create from a blank spreadsheet - would depend on your products, their subscription dynamics and your present growth phase.
-You would consider the nuances of the business model (monthly vs. annual payments, contract length, degree of churn, etc.).
+If spreadsheets were the only path forward, selecting a model to build from - or to create from a blank spreadsheet - would depend on your products, their subscription dynamics and the present growth phase of your SaaS business.
+You would consider the nuances of the subscription business model (monthly vs. annual payments, contract length, degree of churn, etc.).
 In the end, you would need a high-end spreadsheet jockey to build your custom model and keep one on retainer to maintain and evolve it.
 But even then, you would have limited ability to efficiently segment your data and drill down to perform your ever evolving analysis.

 There is a better, faster, more cost effective way.